illinois-impact/2016fa_ece408_project/README.md

 ## CNN and MNIST

-Read the book chapter and familiar youself with CNN.
+Read the book chapter and familiarize youself with CNN.

-The model is trained using 60,000 examples(training set images) and the provided data is 10,000 batched queries(test set images).
+The model is trained using 60,000 examples (training set images) and the provided data is 10,000 batched queries (test set images).
 The CNN is expected to get ~97% accuracy on the provided data.

 The data and model are in [HDF5](https://support.hdfgroup.org/HDF5/) format.

 ## CUDA Implementation

 Book chapter 16.3 and 16.4 provide a basic CUDA implementation of forward propagation of convolutional layer and possible optimization.
-Your CUDA implementation would be evaluated based on performnace and accuracy.
+Your CUDA implementation would be evaluated based on performance and accuracy.
 Apply any optimization you think would bring benefit.
-You should not use cuBLAS or cuDNN but we encourage you to compare your implementation with those libraries(profiling information of them could be helpful).
+You should not use cuBLAS or cuDNN but we encourage you to compare your implementation with those libraries (profiling information of them could be helpful).

 ## Requirements

-The project requires a CUDA supported operating system, C compiler, and the CUDA 8 Toolkit.
+The project requires a CUDA-supported operating system, C compiler, and the CUDA 8 Toolkit.
 The CUDA 8 Toolkit can be downloaded from the [CUDA Download](https://developer.nvidia.com/cuda-downloads) page.
 Instructions on how to install the CUDA Toolkit are available in the